artalatarta/artalatarta/README.md

 3D printing and video editing.

 - 🌍  I'm based in Enschede, The Netherlands & Katowice, Poland
-- 💻  I'm currently working on exploding kittens java implemntation
+- 💻  I'm currently learning swift and working on the <a href="https://poland20.com/" target="_blank" rel="noreferrer">Poland 2.0</a> website

 ### Projects